mkopischkie/mkopischkie.github.io/_pages/nb.md

 ## Notes:
 - Each label contains a different number of samples, so I experimented with Random Under Sampler (RUS), Random Over Sampler (ROS), and oversampling with SMOTE.
 However, each model performed best with no minority/majority class adjustments
+- When I refer to building a model with all disorder (overlapping conditions), it means that some samples are diagnosed with Bipolar Disorder and Schizophrenia, while others may be one or the other.
+So, the unique conditions may be 'Bipolar Disorder, Schizophrenia', 'Bipolar Disorder', 'Schizophrenia'

 ## Model Visuals